awsdocs/aws-cdk-guide/doc_source/cli.md

 Options:

-  --exclusively, -e     Only diff requested stacks, don't include dependencies
+  -e, --exclusively         Only diff requested stacks, don't include
-                                                                       [boolean]
+                            dependencies                               [boolean]

-  --context-lines       Number of context lines to include in arbitrary JSON
-                        diff rendering                     [number] [default: 3]
+      --context-lines       Number of context lines to include in arbitrary JSON diff rendering                 [number] [default: 3]

-  --template            The path to the CloudFormation template to compare with
+      --template            The path to the CloudFormation template to compare with                                        [string]
-                                                                        [string]
 ```

-### `cdk init`<a name="w338aac23b7c37b7c13"></a>
+### `cdk init`<a name="w338aac23b7c39b7c13"></a>

 ```
 cdk init [TEMPLATE]

 Create a new, empty CDK project from a template.
-Invoked without TEMPLATE, the app template will be used.

 Options:

-  --language, -l        The language to be used for the new project (default can
+  -l, --language            The language to be used for the new project (default
-                        be configured in ~/.cdk.json)
+                            can be configured in ~/.cdk.json)
           [string] [choices: "csharp", "fsharp", "java", "javascript", "python", "typescript"]

       --list                List the available templates               [boolean]

-  --generate-only       If true, only generates project files, without executing
-                        additional operations such as setting up a git repo, installing dependencies or compiling the project
-                                                      [boolean] [default: false]
+      --generate-only       If true, only generates project files, without executing additional operations such as setting up a git repo, installing dependencies or compiling the project                   [boolean] [default: false]
 ```

-### `cdk context`<a name="w338aac23b7c37b7c15"></a>
+### `cdk context`<a name="w338aac23b7c39b7c15"></a>

 ```
 cdk context